Join Our FREE Live Webinar

 Is Flipping Houses Tax-Free?

 No, flipping houses is not tax-free.
-If you choose to get involved in flipping homes as a source of income, you need to understand the tax implications of flipping a house.
+If you choose to get involved in flipping homes as a source of income, you need to understand the implications of flipping houses taxes.

 In general, flipping houses is treated as income for the person or entity that is “flipping” the home.